hashicorp/hcp-terraform-operator/.github/ISSUE_TEMPLATE/question.md

 ---
-name: 🐛 Bug report
+name: 🤔 Question
-about: Create a report to help us improve
+about: If you need help figuring something out
-title: '🐛 '
+title: '🤔 '
-labels: 'bug'
+labels: 'question'
 assignees: ''

 ---